srflaxu40/ansible-m31/README.md

 * This expects you've installed [Homebrew](https://brew.sh/).
 * Install rbenv with the instructions below.
+* This tutorial expects that you ahve installed [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).

 ## rbenv instructions
 * Installing... [rbenv](https://jasoncharnes.com/install-ruby/), and upgrade your ruby version to >= v2.2.2